What is a trade union?

 Because of the collective strength that unions have as large membership organisations, they have a powerful voice to lobby and campaign on the things that matter to their members at work, in their communities and beyond.

 On an individual level, trade unions can provide support to members who are facing difficulties at work such as bullying, redundancy, unfair dismissal, or poor treatment.
-You can find out more about the type of support we offer here.
+You can find out more about the type of workplace support we offer here.

 For some, union membership is like an insurance policy – something they hope to never need but essential when things go wrong.
 We recommend that everybody joins a trade union, to be ready for those occasions when you need one.

-Common issues that unions deal with include:
+Common issues that trade unions deal with include:

-• Allegations in the workplace.
+• Allegations in the workplace

-• Workload issues.
+• Workload issues

-• Target setting and appraisals.
+• Target setting and appraisals

-• Bullying and harassment.
+• Bullying and harassment

-• Sickness and absence.
+• Sickness and absence

-• Pay and contractual issues.
+• Pay and contractual issues

-• Parental leave.
+• Parental leave

-• Redundancy.
+• Redundancy

-• Assault.
+• Assault

 Every single member’s case is unique, and we strive to ensure that our members receive bespoke support that is right for them.

-A union can also be a place of learning and development, as training well asand a space to network and build connections with others.
+A union can also be a place of learning and development, as training well as a space to network and build connections with others.
 Members volunteer and train to support their colleagues, they contribute through discussion groups to shape the views and policies of their union, and they influence the representations made on their behalf.

 Why should I join a trade union?